Treaty establishing a Constitution for Europe: Competences

 There are a number of shared competences.
-These are areas in which member states agree to act individually only where they have not already acted through the EU, or where the EU has ceased to act (though these are areas where member states may act both nationally and through the EU if they wish).
-Three new competences have been added to those in previous treaties.
+These are areas in which member states may act both nationally and through the EU.
+If they act through the EU, then any national action must not contradict the joint action.
+Three new shared competences have been added to those in previous treaties.

 There are a number of areas where the EU may take only supporting, coordinating or complementary action.
-In these areas, member states do not confer any competences on the Union, but they agree to act through the Union in order to support their work at national level.
+In these areas, member states do not confer any competences on the Union, but they can agree to act through the Union in order to support their work at national level.
 Again, three new competences have been added to those from previous treaties.

 Flexibility clause

 The TCE's flexibility clause allows the EU to act in areas not made explicit in the TCE, but only: